alexis-bustos/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share thi sproject with proper attribution.

 ## 🕵️‍♂️ About Me
 Hi there!
-I'm Alexis Bustos, a passionate IT professional interested in the world big data.
+I'm Alexis Bustos, a passionate IT professional interested in the world of data.